Parthiba-Hazra/microservice/README.md

 -   ***To perform admin-level operations (such as creating or updating products), you need to create a user with the username "admin."***
 -   Use the `/register` and `/login` endpoints to obtain JWT tokens for authentication.
 -   Provide the JWT token in the `Authorization` header in the format `Bearer YOUR_TOKEN` for protected endpoints.

+## Postman Collection

+You can use the provided Postman collection to test each endpoint of the services.
+Make sure to include the necessary JWT tokens for secured endpoints.

+**Import the collection**:

+-   Use the provided JSON collection [`Microservices.postman_collection.json`](/Microservices%20Application.postman_collection.json) to import into Postman.

 ## GraphQL Playground